FrankCdeJong/VirtualAvatars/README.md

 * Here you must configure the animations.
   * Rename each animation to the name of the avatar + the name of the animation.
   * For animations that should loop, e.g. walking, running, etc, tick the button called "Loop Time".
 This makes sure that the animation loops.
+* The final part of importing is to go to the Rig tab.
+Change the Animation Type from Generic to Humanoid.
+Click Apply.
 * Next we must create a prefab variant which allows the avatar to be used in more than one scene.
 Right click the avatar in the project window and select "create" and click "Prefab variant".
 * Select the prefab variant you just created and click "Add Component" in the Inspector.
 Look for a component called "Rigidbody" and add it to the prefab.
   * In the inspector you can configure the newly added component.
 Under the "Constraints" settings select "Freeze Rotation" for X, Y, and Z.
   * Next we must add a Box Collider to the feet of the avatar.
-TODO
-* Add Animator component TODO
-* Add Avatar Emotion Controller TODO
+This ensures that the avatar can collide with other objects in the scene.
+It also prevents the avatar from clipping through other objects and allows gravity to function on the avatar.
+  * In the project window open the avatar prefab variant.
+The scene window should now show the different meshes part of the avatar.
+Select the skeleton, Hips > LHipJoint > LeftUpLeg > LeftLeg > LeftFoot > LeftToeBase.
+In the Inspector add a new component called Box Collider.
+You must now transform it so it does not protrudes underneath the avatar.
+* We also need to add an Animator component so we can control the animations of the avatar.
+Select the prefab variant and in the Inspector click Add Component.
+Add a component called Animator.
+  * The Animator component requires two settings to be configured.
+First set the Avatar to avatar that you imported.
+  * Now in the project window right click in the same folder as the avatar and prefab and click create "Animator Controller".
+* We now add the Avatar Emotion Controller script which connects the library to the avatar.
+Click on the prefab variant and navigate to the "Libraries" folder in the project window.
+Drag the script called AvatarEmotionController to the "Add Component" button.
+This should add the script to the avatar.